thomas-fred/KW_TC_boundary_layer/README.md

 TODO

+# Testing

+There is an integration test in `tests/`, run from this directory as follows:
+`./tests/integration.sh`.
+It requires that the `namelist` has not changed without appropriately updating the reference (`maria_WILLOUBY.*`) output in `tests/`.

 # Plan

 For Maria 2017 on Puerto Rico:
 - Run `footprint_model` -- done, takes about 30 CPU hours
-- Run `postprocess_historical.ncl` to create a maximum wind footprint
+- Run `postprocess_historical.ncl` to create a maximum wind footprint -- done, with some moving of files

-Craft a smaller example (fewer timesteps of Maria?) and create a test script using its output
+Craft a smaller example (fewer timesteps of Maria?) and create a test script using its output -- have a version of this: `test.sh`, but it takes a couple of minutes to complete 2 hours of Maria at dt=10s.
+Default timestep is dt=4s.
+We could try coarsening the grid, but that's seemingly encoded in the bdy_10.txt file (eye spatial indicies) and many of the input files -- may require running `preprocess_historical.ncl` first.

 Lint `footprint_model.f` with Fortitude